amplitude/amplitude-docs/content/collections/analytics/en/insights.md

 In addition to receiving emails when alerts are triggered, you can also set up an alert to post to one or more Slack channels.

-When setting up or modifying an alert, Slack channels can be selected in the "Notifications" section at the bottom of the modal:
+When you configure or modify an alert, you can select Slack channels in the *Notification* section at the bottom of the modal.

 ![slack_chart_alerts.png](/docs/output/img/analytics/slack_chart_alerts.png)